-The third revelation in this sitting is that in beaven there are only sorts of images.
-I am unable is wet, to decide respecting this, without fuller information.
+The third revelation in this sitting is, that in heaven there are only sorts of images.
+I am unable, as yet, to decide respecting this, without fuller information.
 Already, on earth, the spirit has the assurance to fancy that it creates what it pleases, a creation unappreciated by our senses, but apparently quite real to the spirit in a state of somnambulism.
-No one exists who may not have assured himself of the pretended reality of this This creating power, which belongs only to God, which man draws from the world, his types can attain such a degree of force that matter finds itself dependent and paralysed by it.
-All the harmony of its laws finds itself annihilated by the fects of attraction and suspension.
-It should not be denied that on ecstatic can stand materially on a stool created spiritually.
-These facts, without saying that in heaven the objects which surround us are the offsprings of our imagination, tend, nevertheless, to prove it; when, on the contrary, being then of the nature of the world of causes, we can dispose of them to our advantage, floating in that atmosphere of images, they group around us according to the divine thought which presides ever them, in order to satisfy our wants by which they find themselves that exist everyone the end of the ballen, rest everyone between
+No one exists who may not have assured himself of the pretended reality of this creation.
+This creating power, which belongs only to God, which man draws from the world, his type, can attain such a degree of force that matter finds itself dependent and paralyzed by it.
+All the harmony of its laws finds itself annihilated by the facts of attraction and suspension.
+It should not be denied that an ecstatic can stand materially on a stool created spiritually.
+These facts, without saying that in heaven the objects which surround us are the offsprings of our imagination, tend, nevertheless, to prove it; when, on the contrary, being then of the nature of the world of causes, we can dispose of them to our advantage, floating in that atmosphere of images, they group around us, according to the divine thought which presides over them, in order to satisfy our wants by which they find themselves denominated or called.